Jatinsharma24/uptimer-pro-bot/README.md

 # Uptime-Discord-Bot

 Discord Uptime Bot

 Download/save the files and then create a file name .env

 Then create a file named json.sqlite

 NOTE : You can also import this on glitch.com

 After Adding the link ex: !uptime your link.
 Please wait 5-10 mins the bot will respond you

-Bot made by 🐰 Bunny 🐰#6229
+Bot made by Cool dude 69 #5158

-Any Problem dm 🐰 Bunny 🐰#6229 on discord
+Any Problem dm Cool dude 69 #5158 on discord